oqolarte/oblong/content/project/site.md

 Of course, I'll include citations properly.

 The RSS feed, which tracks only the Log (which, as mentioned, tracks all the changes), is a whole separate thing.
-I don't consider it a section of this site.
+I don't consider it a section of this site, though.
 It's only a link that you can copy and paste on your favorite RSS reader.
+A lot of the modern email clients like Thunderbird, Microsoft Outlook, and Apple Mail, have their own built-in RSS reader, so you can use that as well, especially if you do the majority of your reading in an email client.

 ## Front-end